airdeploy/airdeploy-docs/docs/api-reference/go.md

 )

 func main() {
-    // Flagger uses logrus as a logger
-    // By default Flagger will output all warn and error logrus.SetLevel(logrus.DebugLevel) // set to debug to see all messages

-	ctx := context.Background()
-	flagger := NewFlagger()
-	err := flagger.Init(ctx, &flagger.InitArgs{
+	err := flagger.Init(&flagger.InitArgs{
-		APIKey: "<API-KEY>", // the only required field
+		APIKey: "<API-KEY>", // could be omitted if FLAGGER_API_KEY env variable is set
+		LogLevel: "DEBUG", // to see all messages
 	})

 	if err != nil {